evanwill/web-cites/content/0-intro.md

 Preserving your web citations in a web archive avoids two main issues:

 1. Link Rot -- when a given link breaks, pointing to nothing or the wrong page.
 2. Reference Rot / Content Drift -- when content on page at a given link has changed, no longer matching the original citation.
-Perhaps a quote you cite is deleted

 Citation is intended to provide evidence of claims made in a paper attesting to the integrity of your research.
 However, with live web content a quote you cite might be deleted, data you used might be altered, or a link redirected to a new (even malicious) location.